Demonoid (film)

-Demonoid (also known as Demonoid: Messenger of Death, and Macabra: La mano del diablo), is a 1981 Mexican supernatural horror film written, produced, and directed by Alfredo Zacarías and based on a story by Zacarías.
-The plot centres on a group of explorers, who find a mysterious hand in Mexico that causes madness and death to whoever owns it.
-The film, an English-language Mexican production, was released theatrically in the U.S. in June 1981 to predominantly negative reviews; however, over the years, it has achieved cult movie status.
+Demonoid (Macabra: La mano del diablo, also known as Demonoid: Messenger of Death), is a 1981 English-language Mexican supernatural horror film co-written, produced, and directed by Alfredo Zacarías.
+It stars Samantha Eggar, Stuart Whitman, Roy Jenson, Lew Saunders and Narciso Busquets.
+The plot centres on a group of explorers, who find a mysterious hand in Guanajuato that causes madness and death to whoever owns it.

+The film was released theatrically in the U.S. in June 1981 to predominantly negative reviews; however, over the years, it has achieved cult status.